SwissLife-OSS/Confix/README.md

 To manage variables in Confix, you can use the following commands:

-- `confix variables reload`: This command reloads the variables for a project from the providers.
+- `confix variables restore`: This command reloads the variables for a project from the providers.
 Useful for updating your local environment with newly created variables.

 - `confix variables set <variable> <value>`: This command sets the value for a specified variable.